Vishnu955/Design-and-Implementation-of-a-Surveillance-and-Security-System-Using-OpenCV-and-YOLO8/README.md

 # Note before Run:
-1.Download the weights file from google drive link: "https://drive.google.com/file/d/1KJqIL7Za1daESKxrADMK_knqfw7pEdCO/view?usp=share_link"
+1. Download the weights file from google drive link: "https://drive.google.com/file/d/1KJqIL7Za1daESKxrADMK_knqfw7pEdCO/view?usp=share_link"
-2.You have to run the command from terminal only.
+2. You have to run the command from terminal only.
-3.Before every Run Delete the 'runs' folder from the same directory where these files are located.Continue if you don't have this folder.
+3. Before every Run Delete the 'runs' folder from the same directory where these files are located.Continue if you don't have this folder.
-4.Delete all the folders ends with '_images' present in same directory to avoid browser caching.
+4. Delete all the folders ends with '_images' present in same directory to avoid browser caching.
-5.Make sure you have only app.py, iptechniques.py, best15.pt, requirements.txt, Readme.md, templates and logo folders in this directory.
+5. Make sure you have only app.py, iptechniques.py, best15.pt, requirements.txt, Readme.md, templates and logo folders in this directory.
-6.This trained model can identify only 4 classes(Arun, Ali, Kaushik and Intruder).
+6. This trained model can identify only 4 classes(Arun, Ali, Kaushik and Intruder).
 If any person(other than Arun, Ali, Kaushik) comes before the camera, model identifies them as intruder.

 ## Usage